srobo/team-emails/SR2026/2025-11-13-competition-begun.md

 started with the kits and their robot.

-If after completing the microgames your team are looking for the next step, a good place to go would be the [Challenges][challenges].
+If after completing the microgames your team are looking for the next step, a good place to go would be the [Challenges][rules].
 These are the first opportunity to earn points in the competition and start teams building components which will be useful for their robot, while still being fairly self-contained.